JahazielFaye/Connection-API/README.md

 ## Installation

+To use this app you will need to download and install the Terminal for Mac or GitBash for Windows.
+You may also need to install node.js, npm, MongoDB and insomnia to test the project.
+You will open the project in the code editor of your choice and then open the terminal and type <span style="color:orange">"npm install"</span> or "npm i" to install all the dependencies required.
+After installing MongoDB, on your terminal or GitBash you will need to type <span style="color:green">"mongod"</span> to start the server, this will allow a successfully connection with the project.
+Finally you will be able to start the project typing <span style="color:red">"npm start"</span> on your terminal or GitBash.
+And that is it, now you are able to test the code with insomnia!

 1. Clone the repository
 2. Run `npm install` to install the required dependencies
 3. Start the server with `npm start`